-IAS 1 - Presentation of Financial Statements
+International Accounting Standards 1 - Presentation of Financial Statements

-Effective for annual periods beginning on or after January 1, 2024, IAS 1 - Presentation of Financial Statements has been amended to clarify how to classify debt and other liabilities as either current or non-current.
+Effective for annual periods beginning on or after January 1, 2024, International Accounting Standards 1 - Presentation of Financial Statements has been amended to clarify how to classify debt and other liabilities as either current or non-current.

-The Corporation has assessed the impact of these amendments on future periods and does not expect a material impact on the consolidated financial statements at the adoption date.
+The Corporation has assessed the impact of this amendment on future periods and does not expect a material impact on the consolidated financial statements at the adoption date.